 If you have any questions or comments about Pam's Lunch Room, please contact Anna Henderson in Child Nutrition at 469-593-0108.

 Richardson ISD provides free and reduced-price cafeteria meals for students from families who qualify based on federal government guidelines.
 The meals served each school day are offered through the National School Breakfast Program/National School Lunch Program.

 Applications for meal benefits may be picked up at the school office or from the Child Nutrition Office.
+Parents may also apply on-line at www.schoollunchapp.com.
 Applications are distributed to every student at the beginning of each school year.
 They are accepted throughout the school year.